TryStreambits/Syiro/README.md

 Rocket uses LESS / CSS to theme components, making it easy to differentiate your application from the rest.
 We recommend you take a look at our [theming guide](https://github.com/StroblIndustries/Rocket/wiki/Theming-Rocket).

+#### What is Rocket's policy on backwards compatibility? ####

+We have a [document that highlights our policy](https://github.com/StroblIndustries/Rocket/wiki/API-Support-Policy) on API support and backwards compatibility, so you know exactly when something *could* break and when something *shouldn't* break so you can yell at us!

 ### Download ###

 You can download our development build (since we are currently in the release candidate phase) of our initial release by grabbing [devel.tar.gz](https://github.com/StroblIndustries/Metis/blob/master/devel.tar.gz) which provides the necessary minified CSS and JS wrapped in a nice package.